jr3cermak/gridtoolsDev/README.md

 an iterative or interactive form.

 Jupyterlab notebooks:
- * mkMapIterative.ipynb
+ * mkGridIterative.ipynb
- * mkMapInteractive.ipynb
+ * mkGridInteractive.ipynb

 # Application

-The grid generation application, mkMapInteractive.ipynb, can be run on a cloud hosting system.
+The grid generation application, mkGridInteractive.ipynb, can be run on a cloud hosting system.
 The application has been adapted to work on mybinder.org.
+NOTICE: The mybinder application can take upwards to 30 minutes to build.

 Use the following options:
  * GitHub=https://github.com/jr3cermak/gridtools